 Mary Ford, Vice-Chair

-Mary Ford is a Vice President with Cbeyond, where she has led Marketing, Learning and Development, and Sales Execution.
-Prior to Cbeyond, she served in a variety of information technology and product development positions with Andersen Consulting, Sprint, and MCI WorldCom.
-Mary has a deep commitment to volunteer service to the Atlanta community through organizations including in Dress for Success Atlanta, Women in Technology, and Girls on the Run.
-Mary has completed over 20 Peachtree Road Races, 13 marathons, 5 triathlons, and many 10K and half marathon races.
+Mary Ford is a sales and marketing executive with over 20 years of experience serving business-to-business technology providers.
+She currently leads sales strategy and operations for Dell SecureWorks, a provider of information security for businesses.
+Mary is also the President of ForwardPoint, LLC, a business advisory and consulting firm specializing in sales effectiveness.
+Previously, she was a Vice President with Cbeyond, where she led Marketing, Learning and Development, and Sales Execution.
+Mary has a deep commitment to volunteer service to the Atlanta community through organizations including Dress for Success Atlanta and Women in Technology.
+Mary led the Atlanta Track Club's Search Committee whose efforts resulted in the hiring of the current Executive Director.
+She has completed over 20 AJC Peachtree Road Races, 13 marathons, 5 triathlons, and numerous 10K and half marathon races.

 Shawn Hardister, Treasurer